 The cliff at the right-hand end of the sandy beach has a gentle-flowing but scalding hot waterfall - take a bucket which you fill halfway with cold lake water before topping with thermal flow, then pour the lot over yourself for a supreme shower.The grassy embankment bordering the beach hides a small steaming creek in which campers have fashioned makeshift spa pools from volcanic rock.
 Ranging from temporary to substantial, midnight star-gazing has never felt so good as from the heated luxury of a seat in one of these simple creations.

 The final, and largest treat is a 500m boat trip away, past the cliff and further around the bay.
-The wide-mouthed stream isn't navigable by boat so pull up on the reedy bank and take a short walk along the DOC-provided pathway to the expansive, bath-like hot pools where hours can simply melt away.
+The wide-mouthed stream isn't navigable by boat so pull up on the reedy bank and take a short walk along the pathway well worn by 40 years of anglers and hunters to the expansive, bath-like hot pools where hours can simply melt away.

 Even in the chill of winter rain, a hat to ward the downpour from your face is all you'll need - simply tuck in deeper to the comforting heated waters.